How to Tell if Your Pet has Arthritis:

 - Foods: There are prescription diets available that are formulated specifically for joint health.
 An example would be Hill’s j/d Joint Care.
 Diets designed for arthritis and joint pain include beneficial additives such as therapeutic levels of omega-3 fatty acids, which help decrease inflammation, and glucosamine/chondroitin which promote healthy joints.

 - Natural Over-The-Counter Treatments: There are a number of over-the-counter supplements that have demonstrated effectiveness in maintaining joint health and relieving inflammation.
 Examples of these supplements include omega-3 fatty acids, chondroitin, glucosamine, MSM, creatine, and antioxidants.
 Dasuquin, for example, includes glucosamine, chondroitin sulfate, and ASU together to deliver comprehensive joint health support.
-Dasuquin products are available at the Wilsonville Animal Care Clinic.
+Dasuquin products are available here at Animal Care Clinic.

 - Weight Management: Maintaining your pet at a healthy, recommended weight is the most important thing you can do to help relieve arthritis in dogs, cats and other animals.
 Obesity increases stress on the joints.
 In addition, fatty tissue actively produces chemicals that promote inflammation in the body.
 Hydrotherapy for dogs and other small animals is a very beneficial, enjoyable and low-impact way for your pet to lose weight.
 Animal Care Clinic is pleased to offer this service to our clients.
 Learn more at: http://animalcarevets.com/underwater-treadmill-hydrotherapy